Nærheden Learning Centre

 Michael Ziegler, Mayor of Høje-Taastrup Municipality.

-The new multipurpose school and communal house for learning in Høje-Taastrup municipality in central Zealand can house 1400 students.
-It includes an integrated daycare, a sports hall and cultural facilities for the surrounding community.
-The architecture is designed to shape the future of learning, which means that the building itself works as a pedagogical tool, unfolding numerous possibilities for experimentation based on 21st century learning skills, defined as science, technology, engineering, the arts and mathematics.
-The overall structure is created as a grid, which can integrate a number of elements and functional requirements, without compromising the overall architectural concept.
-Outside, the structure weaves into the surrounding area with a variation of open, semi-open and closed features, creating a playful transparency that invites both nature and people inside.
-Here, the Learning Loop – a vertical connection of stairs and pathways for climbing – unites smaller and larger atriums, which offers access to exhibition areas, fab-labs and maker-spaces.
+The multipurpose school and communal house for learning in Høje-Taastrup municipality in central Zealand can house 1400 students and includes an integrated daycare and gymnasium.
+The architecture is designed to shape the future of learning, which means that the building itself works as a pedagogical tool, unfolding numerous possibilities for experimentation based on 21st-century learning skills, defined as science, technology, engineering, the arts, and mathematics.
+The overall structure is created as a grid, which can integrate several elements and functional requirements, without compromising the overall architectural concept.
+Outside, the structure weaves into the surrounding area with a variation of open, semi-open, and closed features, creating a playful transparency that invites both nature and people inside.
+Here, the Learning Loop – a vertical connection of stairs and pathways for climbing – unites smaller and larger atriums, which offers access to exhibition areas, fab labs, and maker spaces.

-In the school architecture, we’ve designed a Learning Loop – a vertical connection of stairs and pathways for climbing which unites smaller and larger atriums that give access to exhibition areas, fab-labs and makerspaces.
-The visual connections between the activities is the driving force for synergy and meetings across the spaces.
-Students and teachers can thus be inspired by each other.
-The future students do not only need to navigate in the digital world – they are going to create it.
-That’s why the communal house Nærheden is designed as a tool that prepares for the future with a fluid work life and increased focus on new rapid development in technology skills.
-The ability to understand and navigate in this digital world is a key point for the teaching and therefore also in the architecture.
-The entire building has access to the wireless network while fab-labs and makerspaces give students the opportunity to create digital models that can be 3D-printed and made into prototypes.
+The visual connections between the activities are the driving force for synergy and meetings across the spaces.
+Students and teachers can therefore be inspired by each other.
+The future students do not only need to navigate the digital world, but they are also going to create it.
+That’s why the communal house Nærheden is designed as a tool that prepares students for the future with a fluid work life and increased focus on rapid development in technology skills.
+The ability to understand and navigate in this digital world is a key point for teaching and is supported in the architecture.
+The entire building has access to the wireless network while fab-labs and maker spaces allow students to create digital models that can be 3D-printed and made into prototypes.

 According to the judges of the competition, the main architectural concept grants the “possibility of a changing scenography, which turns the building itself into a tool for learning”.
-Together with teachers, nursery teachers, the municipality and the citizens we have developed a groundbreaking new concept where the architectural design is platform for fostering curiosity and a strong learning culture”.
+Together with teachers, nursery teachers, the municipality, and the citizens, we have developed a groundbreaking concept where the architectural design is a platform for fostering curiosity and a strong learning culture”.

-In the Learning Centre, energy initiatives and architecture naturally blend together, and the educational potential is visible in the architecture on several levels and can therefore be easily included in the teaching.
-Green areas in, on and around the building are a natural part of the learning environment of the future.
+In the Learning Centre, energy initiatives and architecture naturally blend, and the educational potential is visible in the architecture on several levels and can therefore be easily included in the teaching.
+Green areas in, on, and around the building are a natural part of the learning environment of the future.
 In the landscape around the school, students can explore nature and gain insight into topics such as biodiversity and wildlife.
-Understanding and learning about biodiversity and vegetation thus become visible educational landmarks that strengthen the learning house’s position as a sustainably ambitious power centre.
+Understanding and learning about biodiversity and vegetation thus become visible educational landmarks that strengthen the learning house’s position as an ambitious power center.

 In the project, we have focused on reducing the use of materials and energy-optimizing the building.
-For example, we have minimized the use of warm water, which eliminates the need for thick high-insulation walls required for water-heating.
-This significantly reduces the use of materials in the façade as well as the energy consumption and space wasted.
+For example, we have minimized the use of warm water, which eliminates the need for thick highly insulating walls required for water heating.
+This significantly reduces the use of materials in the façade subsequently reducing space needed for the walls and giving back space to the building’s users, while also reducing the energy consumption.
 This allows for a better use of the area, where more space is dedicated to a vibrant learning environment.
-The same goes for our acoustic solutions, which are integrated in the façade, so that the façade actively works to improve acoustics in the house.
+The same goes for our acoustic solutions, which are integrated into the façade so that the façade actively works to improve acoustics in the house.
 Lastly, we have optimized our use of the area by placing most of the ventilation and technical installations on the roof.

 - Client